 About Arizona Theatre Company

-Touching lives through the power of theatre, Arizona Theatre Company (ATC) is the preeminent professional theatre in the state of Arizona.
-Boasting the largest seasonal subscriber base in the performing arts in Arizona, ATC is the only resident company in the US that operates in two cities.
-Now entering its 47th season, more than 130,000 people a year attend performances at the historic Temple of Music and Art in Tucson, and the intimate and elegant Herberger Theater Center in downtown Phoenix.
-Each season of shows, all produced in Arizona, reflect the rich variety of world drama—from classics to contemporary plays, from musicals to new works—along with a wide array of outreach programs, educational opportunities, access initiatives and new play programs.
-Mark Cole brings national arts management expertise to ATC as managing director, and 21-year veteran David Ira Goldstein continues to serve as ATC’s artistic director.
+Touching lives through the power of theatre, Arizona Theatre Company (ATC), is the preeminent professional theatre in the state of Arizona.
+Boasting the largest seasonal subscriber base in the performing arts in Arizona, ATC is the only resident company in the US that benefits from atwo-city operation.
+Now in its 46th season, more than 130,000 people a yearattend performances at the historic Temple of Music and Art in Tucson, and the intimate and elegant Herberger Theater Center in downtown Phoenix.
+Each season of shows reflect the rich variety of world drama - from classics to contemporary plays, from musicals to new works - along with a wide array ofoutreach programs, educational opportunities, access initiatives and new play programs.
+Mark Cole brings national arts management expertise to ATC as Managing Director, and twenty-two year veteran, David Ira Goldstein, continues to excel as ATC’s Artistic Director.

 Tucson Theatre Announcements List